Dans-labs/formats/source/dataTypes/textFormatted.md

 Text is a broad category of data.
-For some, text is something that you type with Microsoft Word, for others it is what they read in a PDF, and for yet others it is the program code they hack in a text editor.
+For some, text is something that you type with Microsoft Word, for others it is what they read in a [=pdf], and for yet others it is the program code they hack in a text editor.

 For the purposes of archiving we divide the text data type in